darioncassel/sok-differential-testing/index.md

 ##### 2. In-test Accessibility

-During the application of the Frankencert method, the testing was done in a *black-box* way.
+During the application of the Frankencert method, the testing was done in a *black-box* way; the tests were executed at the level of viewing the SUT as an input/output machine; the tests had no access to the source code of the implementations.

 ##### 3. Injection Vector